 I have spoken to some friends too, and I can tell you that they like riding around in a town or city on a bright sunny day.
 And guess what, they do not like wearing a helmet.
 The reason is simple, they do not like the thought of spoiling their hair with the helmet, but also leaving their head dripping wet with sweat due to wearing it.

-But this is not all, they believe that riding at a slow pace, any impact with be minor.
+But this is not all, they believe that riding at a slow pace has any impact on being minor.
 This is a major misconception.
 I had a friend whose life was saved because of a helmet.
 In fact, I had a few friends in that situation and they all said that they would not be here today without the helmet.
-So, yes it is great to have the wind in your hair, and not sweating, but it is not as great as to be still alive after an accident.
+So, yes it is great to have the wind in your hair and not sweating, but it is not as great as to be still alive after an accident.

 Do helmets cause to reduce vision and hearing?